VizicTechnologies/miniSmartGPU-Arduino/README.md

 # miniSmartGPU-Arduino
-Oficial Repository of miniSmartGPU Processors Library to be used with Arduino Environment
+Oficial Repository of miniSmartGPU Processors Library and Examples(Demos) to be used with Arduino Environment